-Part 3 Major Regions and Countries
+Section: 3 Major Regions and Countries

-The Jewish population in the Americas, estimated at 6,469,500 in 2016, is predominantly concentrated in the US (5,700,000, or 88 % of the total Americas), followed by Canada (388,000, 6%), South America (324,400, 5 %), and Central America and the Caribbean (57,000, 1 %) (Table 1 and Appendix table).
-Since the 1960s, the Jewish population has been generally decreasing in Central and South America, reflecting emigration motivated by recurring economic and security concerns (Schmelz and DellaPergola 1985; DellaPergola 1987, 2008a, 2011b).
+The Jewish population in the Americas, estimated at 6,470,600 in 2017, is predominantly concentrated in the US (5,700,000, or 88% of the total Americas), followed by Canada (390,000, 6%), South America (323,500, 5%), and Central America and the Caribbean (57,000, 1%) (Table 1 and Appendix table).
+Since the 1960s, the Jewish population has been generally decreasing in Central and South America, with the exceptions of Panama and Mexico, reflecting emigration motivated by recurring economic and security concerns (Schmelz and DellaPergola 1985; DellaPergola 1987, 2008a, 2011b).
 In the community of Miami alone, the number of members of households containing a Jewish adult from Latin American countries increased from roughly 18,000 in 2004 to 24,500 in 2014 (Sheskin 2015b).
-During the same period, the total number of immigrants from Latin America to Israel approached 10,000 (Israel Central Bureau of Statistics).
+In neighboring Broward County, the same measure increased from 5,300 in 1997 to 26,500 in 2016 (Sheskin 2017).
+Between 2001 and 2016, the total number of immigrants from Latin America to Israel approached 25,000 (Israel Central Bureau of Statistics), including many persons who are highly educated and highly involved in Jewish life (Bokser Liwerant et al. 2015).
 However, outside the mainstream of the established Jewish community, increased interest in Judaism appeared among real or putative descendants of Conversos whose ancestors left Judaism and converted to Christianity under the pressure of the Inquisition in Spain and Portugal.
 Some of these Converso communities have been trying to create permanent frameworks to express their Jewish identity, in part locally, in part through formal conversion to Judaism and migration to Israel.
 In the long run, such a phenomenon might lead to some expansion of the Jewish population, especially in smaller communities in the peripheral areas of Brazil, Peru, Colombia, and other countries.
+Persons with such backgrounds are also emigrating to Israel (Torres 2017).